 Downtown Morganton Events

-Historic Morganton Festival: Come play in the streets in September with wine garden, arts and crafts and four stages of music!
+Morganton Festival: Come play in the streets in September with beer garden, arts and crafts and four stages of music!
 Free admission.
-Go to their Website for the latest details.
+See our Morganton Festival Guide.

 TGIF Summer Concert Series: Enjoy live music every Friday night in May-July.
 Food and beverage (including beer and wine) start at 6 PM and bands play 7-10 PM on the historic town square and courthouse lawn.
 No pets or coolers.
 Free admisson.